 Student participation is an integral part of this class and is highly valued.
 Everyone is expected to make thoughtful contributions in the form of questions, statements, and reasoned arguments.
 You might be also occasionally invited to present something on the board.
+Often, the class will be split into small groups to work on the blackboards.
 Please express yourself within the bounds of courtesy and respect.
 Please share your thoughts and be willing to listen attentively to perspectives that may differ from your own.